brilacasck/micro-acc-systemc/README.md

 To display the wave form results, you must **compile** the `main.cpp` file via **systemc compilation command**, you can use this [documentation]()

-When compilation finished, a .vcd file will be created, named `project.vcd` in the primary folder.
+When compilation finished, a .vcd file will be created, named `project.vcd` in the root path of repository.

 You can open this file via gtkwave software.